pvamos/alpine-k8s/README.md

 ## Install IPv4/IPv6 dual-stack HA Kubernetes 1.25 cluster with Calico network and Longhorn storage, on Alpine linux 3.17, automated with Ansible and Kubeadm

-***A simple "run only one playbook" solution to install a Highly Available IPv4/IPv6 dual-stack cluster in a fully automated way, in minutes.
+***A simple "run only one playbook" solution to Highly Available IPv4/IPv6 dual-stack Kubernetes cluster on Alpine Linux, with Calico network and Longhorn storage, in a fully automated way using Ansible.
 The cluster has 3 controlplane nodes and any number of worker nodes.***

 ![kubeadm-join ansible output illustration](images/kubeadm-join-small.png)